 Nayrman surpassed (or would it be sank lower than?)
 Johnny since he was killed by Toad Man.

 Solaris losing in less than three seconds (PING!) at Special Stage 3 of Sonic 1.
+Even though the stage is considered difficult, he didn't touch anything on the controller/keyboard at all.

 Johnny getting shot and killed by Turrets through a portal in the Portal 2 playthrough, Part 10.